Managing users

 Restore users

-As an administrator, you can restore the account of an evicted user.
-To restore an evicted user, navigate to the Users page by selecting the ‘Users’ tab from the side navigation panel.
-Once you are on the Users page, you can search for the evicted user via the search bar.
-In order to find the evicted user, you will need to deselect the ‘Status not equals ‘INACTIVE’’ search filter from beneath the search bar.
+User administrators can restore an evicted user’s account.
+To restore an account, navigate to the users page by selecting the ‘Users’ tab from the side navigation panel.
+On the users page, search for the evicted user using the search bar.
+To make the user visible in the results, clear the ‘Status not equals “inactive”’ filter.

 Fig. 1.
 Deselecting inactive users filter

-Once you have located the evicted user, open their user information page by clicking on their hyperlinked username.
+Once you have located the evicted user, open their user information page by selecting their hyperlinked username.

 Fig. 2.
 Hyperlink to access user information

-Once you have pressed ‘RESTORE’, you will be asked to confirm that you wish to restore the user.
+After selecting ‘Restore’, you will be asked to confirm the action.
 If restoring the user is your intention, proceed by clicking ‘Yes’.

 Fig. 4.
 Restore a user confirmation button

-After confirming that you are intending to create a new user, you will be met with a pop-up notification advising that the user creation is in progress and the users login details will be emailed to them via automated system notification.
-The user will shortly receive an email which contains their SEAD username and a temporary single use password that they will need to change on their login.
+You will be met with a pop-up message will appear to show that the account is being restored.
+It also advises that the users login details will be sent to them via an automated email.
+The user will shortly receive an email containing their SEAD username and a temporary, single use password that they will be prompted to change when they first login.

 Fig. 5.
 Restore user automatic email notification